- High-tech interior

 Overall, we rate the Ram 1500 at 6 out of 10, with a point above average for its slick-shifting 8-speed automatic.
 (Read more about how we rate cars.)

 For an extra grand, the available mild-hybrid system Ram dubs eTorque adds 130 lb-ft of torque with the V-8, 90 lb-ft with the standard 305-hp V-6 to help out with low-speed acceleration and to reduce the gas engine’s workload.
+We've driven the V-8 Ram with eTorque and have found it to be an unusually smooth operator, with good brake modulation and one of the least-obtrusive stop/start systems we've encountered.
+It's about $1,500 more than the standard V-8, which will take around six years to break even in normal driving.

 For a pickup, the Ram 1500 handles well and its ride is almost luxury SUV-smooth.
 That “for a pickup” qualifier is necessary, though, since this big truck still floats over bumpy terrain and hardly gnaws at curvy roads.
 Not that it needs to, of course.
 Isolation from the road is the Ram’s forte; Lariat and higher trim levels feature extensive sound deadening and acoustic glass to keep the outside world, well, out.